Mountain to Surf Training Tips

 Again Cross training is good to assist.
 A lot of people in this category will have set programs and as long as some hill work is incorporated you should enjoy the experience

-Last MealAs it is an afternoon race it is best if you have a good breakfast and a light lunch.
+Last MealAs it is a morning race it is best if you have a good dinner and a very light breakfast.
 Do not fall into the trap of eating to close to the event.
 I always allow between three and four hours for digestion.